– last updated on 19/01/2021 –

 In order to meet the uncertain situation, we offer:

 With our trips you can change the date of your trip for free!
-In addition, you can cancel free of charge up to 45 days before departure.
-You can then use the deposit paid on your next trip with us.
+In addition, you can cancel free of charge up to 1 week before departure.
+Have a look at our travel terms and conditions.

 WE ARE A RELIABLE COMPANY